Color calibration

 The aim of color calibration is to measure and/or adjust the color response of a device (input or output) to a known state.
 In International Color Consortium (ICC) terms, this is the basis for an additional color characterization of the device and later profiling.
-In non-ICC workflows, calibration refers sometimes to establishing a known relationship to a standard color space in one go.
+In non-ICC workflows, calibration sometimes refers to establishing a known relationship to a standard color space in one go.
 The device that is to be calibrated is sometimes known as a calibration source; the color space that serves as a standard is sometimes known as a calibration target.
-Color calibration is a requirement for all devices taking an active part of a color-managed workflow, and is used by many industries, such as television production, gaming, photography, engineering, chemistry, medicine and more.
+Color calibration is a requirement for all devices taking an active part in a color-managed workflow and is used by many industries, such as television production, gaming, photography, engineering, chemistry, medicine, and more.